-The fund financial statements on pages 13 through 16 provide more detail about the Agency's most significant activities.
+The fund financial statements on pages 14 through 17 provide information about the Agency's funds.
 Funds are used to maintain control over resources that are to be segregated for specific activities or purpose.
 Fund accounting ensures and reflects compliance with finance-related legal requirements, such as grantor provisions.
+The fund financial statements are reported using the current financial resources measurement focus and the modified accrual basis of accounting.
+Under this method, revenues are recognized in the accounting period when they are measurable and available and expenditures are generally recorded when the related fund liability is incurred.
 All of the Agency's funds are considered to be governmental funds.